 Alcohol producers and health ministers should recommend consumers stick to these guidelines directly, rather than appeal to our sense of responsibility, an emotionally-stirring reminder of our bonds with society which offers little practical help.

-Responsibility is a shifting target.
+An unfathomable target Responsibility is a shifting target.
 Even when drinking well within the low-risk guidelines it is tricky to know where our responsibilities lie.
 We are all held responsible and feel responsible for things in many ways which often overlap and conflict.

 We might rush to the supermarket and reach for a bag of coffee on the top shelf so impeding an elderly shopper, an oversight for which we might feel responsible and offer sincere apologies.
 We might then resolve to be more careful before attempting such manoeuvres in future.